Quasiclassical solutions for static quantum black holes: Space-time in quasiclassical form

+with Newton's constant $G$.
+(There is no factor of two in the second equation because the angular direction represents two degrees of freedom on a 2-sphere that are strictly related by spherical symmetry.)
+The relationship between $K_x$ and $K_{\varphi}$ and derivatives of the triad components follows from equations of motion of the classical theory.
+Classically, $K_{\varphi}$ is proportional to the change in time of $E^x$ or of 2-sphere areas, while $K_x$ determines the change in time of the radial distance.
+These relationships, in general, may be modified by quantum effects introduced in the canonical dynamics.

-Classical equations of motion are generated by a combination of constraints, the Hamiltonian constraint $H[N]$ and the diffeomorphism constraint $D[M]$, such that $\dot{f}=\{f,H[N]+D[M]\}$ for any phase-space function $f$.
+Specific equations of motion are generated by a combination of constraints, the Hamiltonian constraint $H[N]$, corresponding to conservation of energy, and the diffeomorphism constraint $D[M]$, corresponding to conservation of momentum, such that $\dot{f}=\{f,H[N]+D[M]\}$ for any phase-space function $f$.
 The dot refers to a time derivative in the direction of an evolution vector field $t^a=Nn^a+M e^a$ determined by lapse and shift \cite{ADM}, where $n^a$ is the future-pointing unit normal to a space-like foliation and $e^a$ a unit vector tangential to the foliation.
 In classical spherically symmetric gravity, the constraints as phase-space functions take the form

 and

 They form a first-class system with brackets